Board of Directors

 Guillaume de Bourayne Treasurer

-Guillaume is a Director at BNP Paribas since 2013 and leads the regulatory transformation area for the Capital Markets division.
+Guillaume is a Director at BNP Paribas and leads the regulatory transformation area for the Capital Markets division.
 Prior to that, he was a management consultant for 10 years focusing on business process re-engineering and change management, serving clients in the financial industry both in the US and in Europe.
-Guillaume is part of the executive committee of the Microfinance and Social Impact Business Networking Group at BNP Paribas, in charge of partnerships with a microfinance institutions and social incubators as well as volunteer programs for BNP Paribas employees.
+Guillaume is co-head of the Impact Finance Committee Group affiliated to the CSR Americas, in charge of partnerships with a microfinance institutions and social incubators as well as volunteer programs for BNP Paribas employees.
 He has a Masters degree in Finance from ESCP Europe Business School in Paris.
 Guillaume is fluent in French, English and German.

 Colleen Galvin is an SVP with Citi Community Investing & Development, where she partners with nonprofits, community advocates, and social enterprises to bring the bank’s wide range of resources to bear for underserved communities, promoting financial equity and inclusion for all.
 Colleen joined Citi after ten years with the NYC Dept. of Small Business Services, where she was an Assistant Commissioner and held a variety of leadership positions.
 Colleen joined local government after working on lower Manhattan small business recovery for two years following the events of September 11th, 2001.
 Earlier in her career, Colleen worked for the public policy research firm, MDRC, Citibank's U.S. credit card division, and J.P.
 Morgan Chase's retail product development team.
 Colleen earned an M.B.A. in Finance/Marketing from NYU-Stern.
 She serves on the boards of Accompany Capital, Ascendus, and the Long Island Housing Partnership.
 She is also a limited partner in the Next Wave Impact Fund, a Portfolia investor, and a member of the Angel Capital Association.